christianscooty/Final_Project/README.md

 PCT CHG | -13.99 | -21.95 | -13.24

 Additionally, when we look at the COVID/Crime 2020 graph we notice large dips.
-Curious about these, I sum the cases for each of the days of the week and found that there are significantly less positive COVID tests during the weekend either because testing facilities were not open then or people do not want to get tested on the weekend.
+Curious about these, I summed the cases for each of the days of the week.
+I found that there are significantly less positive COVID tests during the weekend.
+This is either because testing facilities were not open then or people do not want to get tested on the weekend.

  Day | Total Cases
 --------- | ------------